Tough As Nails

 PUBLISHER’S LETTER

-Recently my granddaughter fell down while running through the house, smacking her face to the floor.
-Sure it hurt and she started crying.
+More recently, but still several years ago, my granddaughter fell down while running through the house, smacking her face to the floor.
+It really hurt and she started crying.
 I immediately responded by scooping her up into my arms and saying, “Hey there little girl, you’re all right.
 Let’s get back up and I’ll run with you.”
 Rubbing her nose, she was listening and considering the idea when my wife’s voice caught her ear, “Oh poor baby, are you all right?
 That has to hurt.
 Let me kiss it.”
 Immediately she realized just how much she really did hurt and her crying escalated into uncontrolled whaling.
 She reached out to my wife and chose the “motherly” empathy over the “fatherly” moxie.
-It's true that in fact children need both — and you in your spiritual journey do too.
+It's true that in fact children need both --- and you in your spiritual journey do too.

 Our understanding of God’s nature to intimately care for us has led to elevating the reassurance found in such things as the inspiring poem Footprints In The Sand and oft quoted sayings like, “God never said the road would be easy but he also said he would never leave you nor forsake you”, “I’m not perfect, just forgiven” and “When God closes a door, He opens a window”.
 All of these are true and reflect the generous, nurturing and aware nature of God.
 To be embraced by an empathetic God that exudes these qualities is without question life transforming.